Today I want to share something extremely important with you…

 Final Thoughts

-When cell phone signals fade, your need to communicate does not have to follow suit.
+When cell service fades, your communicate does NOT have to follow suit.

-At a bare minimum, everyone should own a hand crank radio.
+At a bare minimum, get a hand crank radio.

-But it’s not enough for those serious about their adventures and backup communications.
+But it’s not enough for those serious about their comms.

 The bottom line is: